hcgatewood/travel-guide/README.md

 A curated guide to relevant resources for the new computer science student—it's everything else you'll need to know.

 Learning to program is hard.
 Finding your way to first-rate resources, however, just got a whole lot easier.
-See the [back flap notes](#using-this-guide) for an intro.
+See the [usage guide](#using-this-guide) for an intro.
 This guide assumes you're on a Mac, but is valuable on any machine.

 ## 🗺️ Topics